michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 <br>
 <img align="left" src="resources/graph1.png" width="1000">
 <br>
 It can be seen in the graph that the new data features are ranked as predictive by the new model.
-I suspect that the date data and the economic data are correlated.
-As I expected, the drug related data seems to be predictive but the temperature data was a surprise, as Vancouver's weather doesn't vary that much.
+I suspect that the date data and the economic data are correlated but economic data is arguably more informative in general.
+As expected, the drug related data seems to be predictive.
+However, thepredictive nature of the temperature data was a surprise, as Vancouver's weather doesn't vary that much.

 These feature importance metrics imply that there may be significant predictive gains to be made with further investigation.
 Moreover, it seems like there is a better chance of further improvements with the extra datasets added to the model.